VincentWei/build-minigui-5.0/README.md

 ### Changes in Version 5.0.x

+1. Version 5.0.6
+   - MiniGUI Core: Animations when switching layers for the compositing schema.
 1. Version 5.0.5
    - MiniGUI Core: Adjust values of `WS_XXX` to avoid conflict.
 1. Version 5.0.4